 As defined by Wheeler (2013) brand identity alters due to the brand meaning perceived by the consumers.
 Chanel has created a strong brand identity by incorporating uniqueness into its brand.
 For every buyer, Chanel has some meaning which is why it is known as a top-of-the-mind brand.
 According to the above Chanel’s brand identity prism, the brand’s proposed agenda about the “total look for women” has created a physique of the brand whereas the components like creative, perfectionism, and daring have constructed a strong brand personality (Alston 2014).

 The brand values catered by the brand have been sophistication and simplicity and the revolutionary images used by the brand give the proposition of a liberated lifestyle of women.
 The brand’s reflection as defined by Dinghai and Tingting (2014) is the social communication of the attributes in a flattering manner which increases the overall prestige of the brand in the market and amongst the consumers.
 The reflection carried by Chanel has been the modern elegant woman who carries her style with class and elegance.

 Figure 4: Aaker’s Dimensions of Brand Personality

 According to Aker’s dimensions of brand personality there are mainly five elements which create strong brand personality such as sincerity, excitement, competence, sophistication and ruggedness (Ferrandi et al. 2015: 7).

-Chanel is a popular brand engaged in delivering simple but elegant designs for the young women around the world.
-With respect to the Aker’s dimensions Chanel lies at the sophistication dimension by targeting the people in the upper class who are also fashion-driven and glam focused.
-Adding a tagline “A Girl can be Two Things Classy and Fabulous” has become the pioneer for creating brand identity and personality of Chanel.
+Chanel is a popular brand engaged in delivering simple but elegant designs for young women around the world.
+With respect to Aker’s dimensions, Chanel lies at the sophistication dimension by targeting the people in the upper class who are also fashion-driven and glam-focused.
+Adding a tagline “A Girl can be Two Things Classy and Fabulous” has become the pioneer for creating the brand identity and personality of Chanel.